nthodgson/censusSquared/README.md

 ### Execution Specifications

-To run locally, execute the following code in the censusSquared directory, then open "index.html":
+To run locally, execute the following terminal command in the censusSquared directory:

 ```shell
 python -m http.server